Kitsumetri/PeppeCalc-1/README.md

 The reverse polish notation of prefix type is used in this calculator.

 # All you need:
-1) Write logically an expression in the common math form (Doesn't matter w/ or w/o gaps, our calculator can take both forms)
+1) Write logically an expression in the common math form (Doesn't matter w/ or w/o gaps, our calculator can take both forms).

 2) Press Enter.